From quantum geometry to non-linear optics and gerbes: Recent advances in topological band theory: Outlooks for future research

 Further opportunities for improvement exist on the computational front.
 Specifically, any high-throughput search for a solid-state realization of the tensor monopole could be significantly accelerated by a reformulation of the curvature in Eq.~(\ref{eqn:3-form-curvature}) in a manner that accounts for the topological nature of its integral.
 Such a formulation is well recognized for the Chern number in 2D by virtue of the Fukui-Hatsugai-Suzuki algorithm~\cite{Fukui:2005}, which has been recently generalized to the winding number of unitary matrices in 3D~\cite{Shiozaki:2024}.
+Specifically for the chiral-symmetric Hamiltonians in Eq.~(\ref{eqn:chiral-model}), a relation between the $\mathcal{DD}$ invariant and a three-dimensional winding number has been identified, implying that at least this particular realization of higher-form topology is potentially amenable to the computational approach of Ref.~\citenum{Shiozaki:2024}.
+However, the question of whether this method may be further extended to also study the $\mathcal{DD}$ invariant in spinless-$PT$-symmetric systems, including prospective crystalline compounds, has not been properly addressed.
+In this regard, note that the formulation of the Kalb-Ramond field in spinless-$PT$-symmetric models in Sec.~\ref{eqn:higher-forms} requires not only gauge fixing but also the construction of a smooth family of paths inside the momentum space; nevertheless, the resulting Kalb-Ramond field strength can be interpreted as a suitably anti-symmetrized interband torsion~\cite{Jankowski:2025}.
+The latter quantity has been recently formulated in terms of gauge-invariant Bloch projectors\footnote{For example, the Hermitian connection~\cite{Ahn:2022} (mentioned in footnote~\ref{foot:C-connection}) is replaced in Ref.~\citenum{Mitscherling:2025} by the \emph{quantum geometric connection}

-The identification of suitable material candidates would, in turn, open the stage for their ARPES and photoconductivity studies.
+where $P_n = \ket{u_n}\!\!\bra{u_n}$ is the gauge invariant projector onto band $n$.
+The interband torsion and the Kalb-Ramond field strength arising in spinless-$PT$-symmetric systems can be obtained from antisymmetrization of $\mathcal{C}^{mn}_{abc}$ in the subscript indices.
+The issue of gauge ambiguity has also been addressed in this context through the formalism of \emph{convergent $r$-matrix} method~\cite{Song:2026}.}~\cite{Mitscherling:2025}, suggesting a possible route towards more efficient computations.
+The identification of suitable material candidates through computational means would, in turn, open the stage for their ARPES and photoconductivity studies.

+It should further be interesting to consider whether other types (including higher orders) of non-linear conductivity similarly support a deeper and hitherto overlooked topological formulations.
+For example, Ref.~\citenum{Ahn:2022} showed how various third-order photoconductivity tensors relate to quantities derived from the QGT; however, their prospective topological reformulations remains unknown.
+In addition, while this Perspective ties the concept of quantum geometry and higher-form topology by virtue of optical responses of electronic systems, such measurements are not applicable to classical simulators with charge-neutral excitations.
+It thus remains to identify further smoking-gun experimental fingerprints of QGT and higher-form topology that could meaningfully be probed in such synthetic platforms.